Skip to content

 If the test connection fails, you can use the Search query name:“Test_connection Source Failed” for more information.

-By default, CIEM reads and automatically discovers changes to your cloud infrastructure, which are displayed in the Cloud Scopes section of your CIEM source configuration.
-You can choose to exclude scopes to prevent CIEM from including data for those accounts.
+By default, CIEM reads and automatically discovers changes to your cloud infrastructure.
+If you are using a VA, you can choose to exclude scopes to prevent CIEM from including data for those accounts.

-To change the scope of your included source data:
+To change the scope of your included source data when using a VA connector:

 1. In the CIEM Azure source, select Cloud Scopes under Aggregation and Provisioning.